 P.K.
-Subban to produce new series Black Life: A Canadian History
+Subban to produce new series Black Life: Untold Stories

 Each episode will explore 400 years of the Black experience in Canada

 Homegrown hockey star P.K.
-Subban says he hopes to educate audiences and spark conversation with the new docuseries, Black Life: A Canadian History.
+Subban says he hopes to educate audiences and spark conversation with the new docuseries, Black Life: Untold Stories.

 The Toronto-raised New Jersey Devils defenceman is an executive producer on the newly announced eight-part project, slated to air on CBC TV and CBC Gem in 2023.